10soos17/game_mine/README.md

 ## Development

 > I want to make the image flip more naturally.
-> Also, I want to make the game a horror version.
 > If you have any good ideas or improvements, please tell me.

 ## Video